PJWalker/daggerheart/content/NPCs/Trixie Glitterwing.md

 ***

-Oh you’ll have so much fun, you’ll have laughter and giggles And, I’ll open the door after… ohh… 19 riddles.
+Oh you’ll have so much fun, you’ll have laughter and giggles And, I’ll take you to her after… ohh… 19 riddles.

 OR

-Whether friend, or foe, or somewhere in the middle I’ll open the door after my 19th riddle.
+Whether friend, or foe, or somewhere in the middle I'll show you her door after my 19th riddle.

 OR
 ## Lots of riddles